 What about contingencies?
 Experienced contractors will include a certain amount for unforeseen expenses.

 A payment schedule should also be included in the bid.
-If a contractor asks for 50 percent upfront, this may be a sign that he or she has financial difficulties, or is worried that you won’t want to pay due to poor quality of the work.
+If a contractor asks for 50 percent upfront, this may be a sign that they have financial difficulties, or is worried that you won’t want to pay due to poor quality of the work.

 For large projects, reputable contractors will ask for 10 percent upon signing the contract, 3 payments of 25 percent spaced over the duration of the project, and the final 15 percent to be paid upon completion of the project, once the client is completely satisfied.
 Be wary of anyone straying too far from this formula.